• Open Account

 New investors often confuse the exchange with the index.
 Here is the difference:

-• Focus: This is the benchmark for big tech.
-It excludes banks and financial firms, making it a pure-play on growth and innovation.
+Focus Broad measure of the entire exchange’s performance Benchmark for big tech.
+Excludes banks and financial firms, making it a pure-play on growth and innovation

 In FY 2025-26, Indian investors have three primary routes to own a piece of the US market.
 Each has different tax and regulatory implications.